suhaskamath2712/E0261_P11/documentation/Calcite_Doc.md

 ### `equivalent(String sqlA, String sqlB, FrameworkConfig config)` (public static)

-- Purpose: Heuristic equivalence test: parse two SQL strings to `SqlNode`, convert them to `RelNode` using the supplied `FrameworkConfig`, normalize both plans with a small deterministic rule set, and compare their stringified `RelNode` representations.
+- Purpose: Heuristic equivalence test: parse two SQL strings to `SqlNode`, convert them to `RelNode` using the supplied `FrameworkConfig`, apply planner-driven normalization (including optional named rule application and subquery decorrelation), and compare using a multi-stage digest approach.
 - Signature: `public static boolean equivalent(String sqlA, String sqlB, FrameworkConfig config) throws Exception`
 - Inputs:
   - SQL strings `sqlA` and `sqlB`
   - `config`: `FrameworkConfig` providing schema details necessary for validation and conversion
-- Output: boolean `true` if the normalized stringified plans are identical; `false` otherwise
+- Output: boolean `true` if any of the normalization/comparison stages produce equality; `false` otherwise
 - Throws: May throw parsing, validation, or conversion exceptions; the signature is broad (`throws Exception`) to surface any unexpected failure.
-- Caveats:
+- Behavior notes:
-  - The comparison is a heuristic; stringified plans can differ even when two queries are semantically equivalent.
-For higher confidence, extend normalization or compare canonical logical properties.
+  - Normalization performed symmetrically on both plans includes: small phased Hep optimization passes, optional `CoreRules` application via `applyTransformations`, converting scalar subqueries to correlates and attempting decorrelation to join+aggregate forms, and cleanup passes.
+  - Comparison uses multiple fallbacks in order: structural digest (Calcite digest) → input-ref-normalized digest (`$0`→`$x`) → DAG-safe canonical digest (inner-join child order-insensitive, CASTs stripped, commutative operators normalized) → tree-canonical digest (order-insensitive tree form).
+  - The approach is heuristic and designed to reduce false negatives caused by representational differences between plans.

-### `applyRelTransformations(RelNode root, String[] ruleNames)` (public static)
+### `applyTransformations(RelNode root, List<String> transformations)` (public static)

-- Purpose: Apply a sequence of named `RelOptRule` instances to a `RelNode` using a `HepPlanner` program.
-Names map to `CoreRules` entries or adapter rule collections discovered reflectively.
+- Purpose: Apply a list of named `CoreRules` entries (friendly string keys) to a `RelNode` using a `HepPlanner` program assembled from the project's `RULE_MAP` registry.
-- Signature: `public static RelNode applyRelTransformations(RelNode root, String[] ruleNames)`
+- Signature: `public static RelNode applyTransformations(RelNode root, List<String> transformations)`
 - Inputs:
   - `root`: the input logical plan (`RelNode`) to transform
-  - `ruleNames`: array of friendly rule names like `ProjectMergeRule`, `FilterMergeRule`, `JoinCommuteRule`, etc.
+  - `transformations`: list of friendly transformation names (case-insensitive keys that map into `RULE_MAP`)
-- Output: `RelNode` representing the planner's best expression found by `HepPlanner` (may be identical to input)
+- Output: `RelNode` representing the transformed plan
 - Behavior & notes:
-  - Builds a `HepProgramBuilder`, resolves each friendly name to `RelOptRule` instances using `resolveCoreRules` and `resolveAdapterRules`, and adds them to the program.
-  - Unrecognized rule names are logged to `System.err` and skipped.
-  - Adapter rules (e.g., `EnumerableRules`, `JdbcRules`) are discovered reflectively so there is no hard compile-time dependency on adapter packages.
-- Limitations:
-  - Some rules are version-dependent; `resolveCoreRules` uses reflection to find similar named constants when exact constants are not available across Calcite versions.
+  - Transformation names are matched case-insensitively against `RULE_MAP` (lowercase keys).
+Unknown keys are ignored.
+  - All requested rules are composed into a single `HepProgram` (TOP_DOWN match order, bounded match limit) and applied to the plan.
+To reduce oscillation where rules enable each other, the composite program is applied iteratively for a small number of passes (fixpoint attempts).
+  - This composite/fixpoint approach is preferred to applying rules one-by-one because it generally yields more stable normalization results when rules interact.
+  - Because the method relies on `CoreRules` constants, behavior may vary across Calcite versions; the registry centralizes mappings used in this project.
+  - Unknown or unavailable adapter rules are skipped silently (logged to stderr in earlier versions); the registry-driven approach avoids runtime reflection in the hot path.

 ### `resolveCoreRules(String name)` (private static)